johngrib/johngrib.github.io/_wiki/clipping/out-of-the-tar-pit.md

 >
 [Mer85] T. H. Merrett.
 Persistence and Aldat.
 In Data Types and Persistence (Appin), pages 173–188, 1985.
 >
-[NR69] P.NaurandB.Randell.Softwareengineeringreportofaconference sponsored by the NATO science committee Garmisch Germany 7th-11th October 1968, January 01 1969.
+[NR69] P.NaurandB.Randell.Software engineering report of a conference sponsored by the NATO science committee Garmisch Germany 7th-11th October 1968, January 01 1969.
 >
 [OB88] A. Ohori and P. Buneman.
 Type inference in a database programming language.
 In Proceedings of the 1988 ACM Conference on LISP and Functional Programming, Snowbird, UT, pages 174–183, New York, NY, 1988.
 ACM.
 >